 Where vp is the velocity parallel to the magnetic field.

-To learn more about the motion of a charged particle in a magnetic field, download Byju’s The Learning App.
+To know more about the motion of charged particles in a magnetic field, click on the video below.